ijlal321/Networking-Projects/Project 2 -- SOHO/README.md

 The implemented network design successfully meets the requirements of XYZ company's branch office, providing efficient connectivity and communication for the Admin/IT, Finance/HR, and Customer service/Reception departments.
 The network design adheres to industry best practices and ensures scalability for future growth.

 #### GitHub Repository
-For the Packet Tracer file and further details, please refer to the GitHub repository [link to be inserted].
+For the Packet Tracer file and further details, please refer to the GitHub repository [[link to be inserted](https://github.com/ijlal321/Networking-Projects/tree/main)https://github.com/ijlal321/Networking-Projects/tree/main].